The endorsement and approval process for Clinical Resources

 - has a favorable assessment using the RACGP assessment tool and Review process.

-Applications are assessed using the RACGP’s review criteria (see RACGP guideline assessment tool).
+Applications are assessed using the RACGP’s review criteria (see RACGP guideline assessment tool and RACGP Consensus Statement - assessment tool).
 This ensures resources are of a high standard, align with best practice - including current RACGP guidelines, and are relevant to general practice.

 Reviews are undertaken by GP members of the RACGP’s Expert Committee for Quality Care, and/or by GPs appointed by this committee.